-• Demonstrate understanding of basic concepts such as cash flow models, simple and compound rates of interest
+• Demonstrate an understanding of basic concepts such as compound interest and rates of return

-• Have a knowledge of the various types of annuities and use them to solve financial transaction problems
+• Have a knowledge of the various types of annuities and how to calculate present and future values

-• Calculate probabilities for various outcomes in finance
+• Calculate the probability of events for various outcomes

-• Define and identify some basic probability distributions and random variables
+• Define and identify basic probability distributions and random variables